ajkoi/PyTris/README.md

 # PyTris

-An tetris game made in python
+An tetris game made in python.

+In developpement.